ome/omero-guide-scripts/docs/walkthrough.rst

 Deleting Key-Value pairs
 ------------------------

-It turns out that there are more than a few edits to do on our key-value pairs, and \
+It turns out that there are more than a few edits to do on our Key-Value pairs, and \
 converting back and forth the namespace seems too tedious this time.
 Let's instead export \
-what we have so far (we have done edits that we don't want to lose), delete "old" the key-value pairs, \
+what we have so far (we have done edits that we don't want to lose), delete "old" the Key-Value pairs, \
 and reimport when we are done fixing them.

-Using the same selection inputs for both scripts, we make sure that we have the key-value pairs on our \
+Using the same selection inputs for both scripts, we make sure that we have the Key-Value pairs on our \
 computer before deleting them.

 .. warning::